 Connie Walker has been the President and General Manager of North Carolina Public Radio – WUNC since 2009.
-Prior to being appointed manager, she worked for nearly 30 years in various content positions including Program Director, News Director and Reporter at WUNC, News Director and reporter at Wisconsin Public Radio and also was a journalist at commercial radio stations in the Midwest.
-She is a leader in the public radio system, and joined the Board of Directors for NPR in 2012.
-The board sets the policies and overall direction for NPR management, monitors NPR's performance, and provides financial oversight.
-Connie also was appointed to the board of DEI, the development exchange, in 2013.
-DEI provides nationwide leadership in fostering integrated and innovative business practices so that local communities can sustain high-quality public radio.
-She is currently also serving on the boards of the Station Resource Group, Eastern Regional Public Media, and is Secretary for the board of The University Station Alliance.
+Prior to being appointed manager, she worked for more than 25 years in various roles including Program Director, News Director and Reporter at WUNC, Wisconsin Public Radio and at commercial radio stations in the Midwest.
+She is a leader in the public radio system, having joined the Board of Directors for NPR six years ago, as well as serving six years on the board of Greater Public, a training and fundraising organization, and three years on the board of directors for Station Resource Group.
+She is currently also serving on the boards of Eastern Regional Public Media, and The University Station Alliance.
 She also served two terms as president of Public Radio News Directors Incorporated from 2001 to 2005.

 Connie is responsible for the management, growth and sustainability of WUNC, the public radio broadcast service of the University of North Carolina at Chapel Hill.
-WUNC serves 300,000 weekly listeners across analog, HD and online platforms.
-In North Carolina, WUNC reaches 42 counties, from Greensboro to the Outer Banks.
+WUNC serves 375,000 weekly listeners across analog, HD and online platforms.
+In North Carolina, WUNC reaches nearly half of the state, from Greensboro to the Outer Banks and also serves the Fayetteville region to the south.
 North Carolina Public Radio is headquartered on the UNC-Chapel Hill campus, and also has a large production facility at the American Tobacco Historic District in Durham.
 North Carolina Public Radio has reporters at bureaus located in Greensboro at the Triad Stage, a Raleigh studio at the Museum of Natural Sciences and at the state legislative building.
-In addition to WUNC-Chapel Hill, North Carolina Public Radio broadcasts on signals in Rocky Mount, Manteo and Buxton.
+In addition to WUNC-Chapel Hill, North Carolina Public Radio broadcasts on signals in Rocky Mount, Fayetteville, Manteo, Buxton and Welcome.

 Under Connie’s direction, North Carolina Public Radio is a system leader in audience, fundraising and program production.
-WUNC is number one in morning drive in the Raleigh market and consistently outperforms its market size nationally in nearly every audience measurement category.
+WUNC is often number one in morning drive in the Raleigh market and consistently out performs its market size nationally in nearly every audience measurement category.
 In addition, WUNC’s programming teams have won some of the most prestigious awards in broadcast journalism.

-Locally, Connie’s activities include membership on the Board of Directors for the University of North Carolina-Chapel Hill Association of University Women Professionals, membership in the Triangle Leadership Group of Fifty and participation in the American Heart Association’s “Circle of Red”.
-She is also a Big Sister mentor to a teenage girl through Big Brothers and Sisters of the Triangle.
+Locally, Connie’s activities include past membership on the Board of Directors for the University of North Carolina-Chapel Hill Association of University Women Professionals, membership in the Triangle Leadership Group of Fifty and past participation in the American Heart Association’s “Circle of Red”.
+She has also been a Big Sister mentor to a teenage girl through Big Brothers and Sisters of the Triangle.